 Jennifer Chandler joined the Faculty of Law in 2002, after practising law with a national firm and serving as a law clerk to the Honourable Mr. Justice John Sopinka of the Supreme Court of Canada.

 She recently completed her sabbatical as a Visiting Associate Professor at the Centre for Biomedical Ethics, National University of Singapore.

-In 2011-2012, Professor Chandler is teaching Medical Legal Issues.
+She also teaches Medical Legal Issues.
 In the past, she has taught a graduate level course called "Technoprudence," which addresses technology and legal theory.

 Professor Chandler's research is focused on the law and ethics of neuroscience and other advances in biology and medicine.
 She is currently working on the following projects: